cubantonystark/_synth_nerf_dataset_creator/README.md

  The datasets are split with view indices.
 For example, "``train (0..100)``, ``valid (100..200)`` and ``test (200..400)``" mean the first 100 views for training, 100-199th views for validation, and 200-399th views for testing.
 <br>
 ### Required libraries
-tqdm, halo, Pillow, jaosn, opencv-python, argparse, pathlib, numpy
+tqdm, halo, Pillow, json, opencv-python, argparse, pathlib, numpy
 ### Usage
 - Have [Colmap](https://colmap.github.io/index.html) installed in your system and added to your system PATH.<br>
 - Create an images folder and add the photos you want for the dataset.<br>